developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 Figure 2. – Required Directory Structure - Analysis PC

 The master script that calls each step (run_all_scripts.m ) reads an input parameter file - by default InputParam.txt.
-Alternately the user may specify different Input file names and paths when prompted.
+Alternately the user may specify different Input file names and paths when prompted or in the InputParam.txt file.

 All parameters have the format: